S-Selim/testwdio/README.md

 3- Open a terminal or command prompt and navigate to your project directory.

-4- Run the following command to execute the test: npx wdio ./test.js
+4- Run the following command to execute the test: \* npx wdio ./test.js OR

+- npx wdio wdio.conf.js

 ```bash
   const { remote } = require('webdriverio');